teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 ### Analysis

-Suppose that you've done everything written earlier but your problems have not dissapeared.
-In that case we might need to abandon some libraries.
+Suppose that you've done everything written earlier but your problems have not disappeared.
+In that case, we might need to abandon some libraries.
 To detect useless and heavy libraries we can use 2 popular tools:

 * source-map-explorer(needs a source map file)